fischjer4/Translators/Frontend-Scanner/README.md

 # Assignment 1
-**Due by 11:59pm on Monday, 1/29/2018**

-**Demo due by 11:59pm on Monday, 2/12/2018**

 Throughout this course, we'll be working on building a compiler for a subset of the language Python.
 In this particular assignment, we'll implement the first phase of our compiler's front-end: the scanner.
 We'll use a widely-used scanner generator called flex to do this.

 There are a few parts to this assignment, each outlined below.

-## 1. Sign up for Piazza

-Use this link to sign up for the CS 480 Piazza with your ONID email address: https://piazza.com/oregonstate/winter2018/cs480.

-We'll be using Piazza in this course for Q&A because it's geared towards students helping other students with the class.
-Anyone can post or answer a question on Piazza, even anonymously, and the instructor and TAs can revise and endorse student answers, which means you can be confident in the quality of the response.

-You are *strongly encouraged* to post any class-related questions to Piazza first instead of emailing the instructor or TAs.
-You should also get in the habit of checking in to Piazza to answer other students' questions.
-This will not only enable everyone to get help quickly, but it will also help you improve your understanding of the material, since teaching someone else is the best way to learn something.

-As an incentive to use Piazza, extra credit will be awarded to the most active Piazza participants at the end of the class.

 ## 2. Implement a scanner for a simplified Python using flex